liqd/adhocracy4/docs/bplan_api.md

 The following data fields are posted as JSON to create and publish a BPLAN
 project:

--   *name*: Name of the bplan (e.g. used as the title of the project tile)
+-   *name*: Name of the BPLAN (e.g. used as the title of the project tile)
--   *description*: Description of the bplan shown in the project tile
+-   *description*: Description of the BPLAN shown in the project tile
--   *url*:  URL of the external site the bplan is embedded on
+-   *url*: URL of the external site the BPLAN is embedded on
 -   *office_worker_email*: Email of the office worker to receive the statement emails
--   *start_date*: Start data of the participation
+-   *start_date*: Start date of the participation
--   *end_date*: End data of the participation
+-   *end_date*: End date of the participation
 -   *image_url*: URL of the image that is used in the project tile

 API endpoint for POST requests: